nTopology/LTCX/Spec.md

 * r, double representing the radius

 ###Beams
-A line connecting two nodes.
-If the nodes have diameters defined, the beam has a thickness.
+A connection between two nodes.
+If the nodes have radii defined, the beam has a thickness.
 The thickness at any given point along the beam is defined by an interpolation function.
-The default interpolation function in linear.
+The default interpolation function is linear.

 Properties:
 * id, unique (within beams) integer